 Meiji Jingu Shrine

-A sacred locale for family celebrations, nestled in nature's splendor
+A sacred locale for family celebrations, nestled in nature's splendour

 Meiji Jingu Shrine

-Meiji Jingu Shrine is a Shinto shrine honoring Emperor Meiji and Empress Shoken and a symbol of Japan's modernization.
-It is located in a beautiful forest covering about 710,000 square meters and its many different types of trees were donated by people from all over Japan.
+Meiji Jingu Shrine is a Shinto shrine honouring Emperor Meiji and Empress Shoken and a symbol of Japan's modernisation.
+It is located in a beautiful forest covering about 710,000 square metres and its many different types of trees were donated by people from all over Japan.
 Rebuilt after damages during World War II, the shrine plays a big part in many locals’ lives who come here to mark important personal events, such as Shinto weddings or to bring their new-born baby for prayer.

 While there, don’t forget to visit the Meiji Jingu Treasure Museum, whose exhibits demonstrate the changing of traditional Japan into a modern country as seen through clothing.
 The shrine is open to the public for free.